Mo7iee/Nodejs_CI-CD/README.md

 ## Project Description
-This projects sets up a complete CI/CD pipeline for an e-commerce Node.js app on AWS.
+This projects sets up a complete CI/CD pipeline for a Node.js app on AWS.
 The application integrates with MongoDB for persistent storage and Redis, provisioned via AWS ElastiCache, for secure in-memory caching.
 The project architecture features a private EC2 instance configured as a Jenkins slave using an Ansible script, with SSH tunneling through a bastion host to securely run builds in private subnets.
 Docker handles containerization, The CI stage builds and pushes the Docker image to Dockerhub, and CD stage pulls the image and deploys it on the EC2.
-The application can be externally accessed by hitting the Application Load Balancer URL.
+The application can be externally accessed by via the Application Load Balancer URL.
 Finally, Slack notifications are integrated into the Jenkins pipeline to provide real-time updates on build, push, and deployment events.

 ---
 ## Repositories